bbcmicrobit/micropython/docs/audio.rst

 Built in Sound Effects
 ----------------------

+⚠️ WARNING: These have not been created/implemented yet

 Some pre-created Sound Effects are already available as examples.
 These can be played directly ``audio.play(audio.SoundEffect.SQUEAK)``, or used as a base to create new effects